dmarcoux/customer-chat/README.md

       already been said to a previous customer.
 It could be perhaps automated with AI.

+## State-Of-The-Art Solution

+It all depends on what we want to achieve and our needs.
+If we start from the "Quick Win" solution, then addressing its limitations would definitely take us to a pretty good state.

 ## Development Environment

 The development environment is based on [devcontainer](https://containers.dev/)